 What is Amazon FBA?

-Definition and Benefits Fulfillment by Amazon (FBA) is a service provided by Amazon that allows sellers to store their products in Amazon’s fulfillment centers.
+Fulfillment by Amazon (FBA) is a service provided by Amazon that allows sellers to store their products in Amazon’s fulfillment centers.
 Amazon then picks, packs, ships, and provides customer service for these products.
 This service offers numerous benefits, including access to Amazon Prime members, streamlined logistics, and enhanced customer trust.

-How It Works When you enroll in FBA, you send your products to Amazon’s warehouses.
+When you enroll in FBA, you send your products to Amazon’s warehouses.
 Once there, Amazon takes over the heavy lifting—literally and figuratively.
 They handle storage, shipping, returns, and even customer service.
 This allows you to focus on other aspects of your business, like product development and marketing.

 The Role of Labels in Amazon FBA